Information for New Graduate Students - University of Houston

 Each course has a four-digit course number.
 The first digit indicates the course level.
 Courses beginning with 3 are junior undergraduate courses; beginning with 4 are senior undergraduate courses; beginning with a 5 or more are graduate courses.
 Courses beginning with a 5 are typically offered online.
 The second digit in the course number indicates how many credit hours that course is worth.
 Typically each course has 3 credit hours.
 As examples, 4311 indicates a 3 credit undergraduate course, while 5311 is a 3 credit graduate course.

-Only the courses begging with a 5 or higher will be counted towards graduate degree.
+Only the courses beggining with a 5 or higher will be counted towards graduate degree.

-Teaching Fellows (TF), Research Assistants (RA), and Teaching Assistants (TA) must enroll for 9 credit hours each semester.
+Teaching Fellows (TF), Research Assistants (RA), and Teaching Assistants (TA) must enroll for 9 credit hours each Fall and Spring semester.

 Dropping/Withdrawal: